Fall Protection Strategies For ASP Standing Seam Roofs

 Contact the Experts in Metal Roof Safety

+To select the correct fall protection system for your specific ASP profile, contact our specialists today at 863-703-4522 or visit www.StandingSeamRoofAnchor.com.
 We are here to help you protect both your workers and your roof's warranty.
-For more information, you can download OSHA's 48-page Fall Protection Manual and our Anchor Inspection Form.
+For continued learning, you can download OSHA's 48-page Fall Protection Manual and our interactive Anchor Inspection Form once you have selected the ideal anchors for your system.

 Howie Scarboro, C.E.O. and co-founder of Fall Protection Distributors, L.L.C., recognized the need for continued improvements in roofing safety during the 2010 MetalCon show in Las Vegas.
 He joined forces with SnoBlox-Snojax, a leader in snow retention and seam clamping technology for metal roofs, to create the SSRA1 prototype.
 Tested by Gravitec for OSHA/ANSI certifications, the SSRA1 proved to be the industry's lightest, most robust, and most universal-fit anchor point for standing seam roofs.
 Fall Protection Distributors, L.L.C. was born in 2015, shaping the future of fall protection and instilling confidence in the industry.